Floorp-Projects/Floorp/toolkit/modules/docs/AsyncShutdown.rst

 ``AsyncShutdown.sendTelemetry``

-  The client capability for clients wishing to block asynchronously during observer notification "profile-before-change3".
+  The client capability for clients wishing to block asynchronously during observer notification "profile-before-change-telemetry".
   Once the barrier is resolved, Telemetry must stop its operations.

 ``AsyncShutdown.webWorkersShutdown``